wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 whether this intuition holds is to try it out.

-#### Simulating Master-Worker
+#### Simulating Coordinator-Worker

-The simulation app below allows use to simulate arbitrary master-worker scenarios.
+The simulation app below allows you to simulate arbitrary coordinator-worker scenarios.
 Task and worker specifications are entered using the format indicated in the input form, separated by commas.
 You can also pick which scheduling strategy is used.
 You can use this app on your own, but you should use it to answer some of the practice questions below.